BlackSilverFox/ResearchProjectGP/README.md

 ### FSM
 #### Structure
 Finite state machines, FSM for short, use states and transitions for their logic.
 A state *does* something, while a transition *checks* something.
 Normally, every state has at least one transition.
 One transition would be used to either go away from this state, in case this particular one only needs to be called once at the start of the game, or go to this state, for example when the character dies.
-States can have mulitple transitions, both incoming and outgoing, and with that, a first problem pops up: FSM's can get really complex really quickly.
+States can have multiple transitions, both incoming and outgoing, and with that, a first problem pops up: FSM's can get really complex really quickly.
 If you keep in mind that every state *can* have two transitions (back and forth) for every other state, and AI rarely has only 2 or 3 states, the structure of an FSM becomes almost spiderweblike - only less clean and even less easy to manage.
 This complexity can make debugging of transitions really, really difficult.

 ##### Hierarchical FSM
 To take away part of this complexity, you can use hierarchical finite state machines.
 These are basically layered state machines, in which a state can (but doesnt necessarily) hold another FSM.
 This makes complex behavior simpler to build up, as you can make overarching states that then deal with the current situation by refining the agent's behavior further with another FSM.<br/>